kawadia/whatsapp-mcp-read-only/README.md

 - Python 3.6+
 - Anthropic Claude Desktop app (or Cursor)
 - UV (Python package manager), install with `curl -LsSf https://astral.sh/uv/install.sh | sh`
-- FFmpeg (_optional_) - Only needed for audio messages.
-If you want to send audio files as playable WhatsApp voice messages, they must be in `.ogg` Opus format.
-With FFmpeg installed, the MCP server will automatically convert non-Opus audio files.
-Without FFmpeg, you can still send raw audio files using the `send_file` tool.

 ### Steps